-The Globals SymbolDictionary
+Globals

-The second element in each user's initial symbol list is a "system globals" Symbol Dictionary, ordinarily called Globals.
-This dictionary contains all of the GemStone Smalltalk kernel classes (Object, Class, Collection, and so forth).
+The second element in each user's initial symbol list is a "system globals" Symbol Dictionary, Globals.
+This dictionary contains all of the GemStone Smalltalk kernel classes (Object, Class, Collection, Integer, and so forth).
 Although users can read the objects in Globals, ordinarily they cannot modify objects in that Dictionary.
-For more information about the Globals Dictionary, see Appendix D, "GemStone Kernel Objects."

-The Published SymbolDictionary
+Published

 The third and final element in each user's initial symbol list is a SymbolDictionary for application objects that are "published" to all users.
-Users who have write authorization (members of the group Publishers) can place objects in this dictionary to make them visible to other users.
+Users who are members of the group Publishers can place objects in this dictionary to make them visible to other users.
 Using the Published dictionary lets you share these objects without having to put them in Globals, which contains the GemStone kernel classes, and without the necessity of adding a special dictionary to each user's symbolList instance variable.